 Minnesota Youth Rugby knows that all parents need important information when deciding to enter their children in new sports programs.
 We’ve structured our organization to reflect the standards of established youth rugby organizations around the country and the world.
 Below you will find information on safety, governing structure, the game of rugby, and important contacts.
-If you have any questions, or would like to see more resources, please contact email@example.com .
+If you have any questions or would like to see more resources, please contact Tammy at Tzon03@gmail.com .

-USA Rugby governs all rugby nationally with over 90,000 members, and is responsible for the development of the Men’s and Women’s National Teams.
-USA Rugby is an official member of the United States Olympic Committee and the IRB.
+USA Rugby governs all rugby nationally with over 90,000 members and is responsible for the development of the Men’s and Women’s National Teams.
+USA Rugby is an official member of the United States Olympic Committee and World Rugby.

-World Rugby is the world governing and Law making body for the Game of Rugby Union.
-There are a number of tournaments under World Rugby control, including the Women’s Rugby World Cup, Rugby World Cup Sevens and HSBC Sevens World Series.
+World Rugby is the world governing body for the game of rugby union.
+There are a number of tournaments under World Rugby control, including the Women’ and Men's Rugby World Cup, Rugby World Cup Sevens and HSBC Sevens World Series.